 Soak

-- Heat the water to approximately 150 degrees F (66 C).
+- Heat the water to approximately 150°F (66°C).
 I like to microwave it in a large bowl.
-At this temp water feels very hot but won't immediately scald you.
+At this temperature water feels very hot but won't immediately scald you (I use this infrared thermometer).

 Blend and Strain

-- Pour the oat-water mixture into a full-size blender.
-Starting on low, quickly increase to high speed, and blend for 30 seconds.
+- Rinse out the blender to remove any oat flour, and pour the oat-water mixture into the blender.
+Starting on low, quickly increase to high speed, and blend for about 10 seconds.
+We don't need to blend long since the oats were already broken down to flour.
 If not using a Vitamix or other high-speed blender, you may need to blend in two batches due to the large volume.

 - Over medium heat and whisking frequently, slowly bring the oat milk to a simmer.
 Aim for 195 degrees F. If you don't own a thermometer, look for these visual clues: tiny bubbles around the edges and slight movement in the center.
 Whisking, maintain this low simmer for about 10 seconds, then remove from heat.
 Add a pinch of salt and the vanilla, if using.

-- Option: add oil or cashews.
+- OPTION: add oil or cashews.
 Let the oat milk cool for about 20 minutes or until barely warm (so it's safe to blend on high speed).
-Rinse out the blender jar, and pour the milk into the blender.
-While blending on high, remove the cap from the pour spout and slowly drizzle in the oil.
+Rinse out the blender, and pour in the milk.
+If using cashews, simply blend with the milk until completely smooth.
+To add oil, while blending on high speed, remove the cap from the pour spout and slowly drizzle in the oil.
 Add the sunflower lecithin and blend for a few more seconds.
-If using cashews, simply blend with the milk until completely smooth.

-- Let the oat milk cool, then pour into a clean, lidded glass jar.
+- Let the oat milk cool, and pour into a clean, lidded glass jar.
 Store in the refrigerator for up to 5 days.

 Notes